 I recently left my gym after around four and a half years of living and training there, and have been struggling with how to write about it for a number of reasons.
 First of all, it’s been a huge transition for me and the process of that has had a lot more ups and downs than I’d expected it to.
 At times, I’ve wanted to separate myself from all of it and just not think about it for a while.
 Also, after singing my gym’s praises for so long, I figured I’d look like a bit foolish by coming out now and completely contradicting myself.
 Having been so deeply involved with the gym for so long also means that there are some very personal issues involved and I wouldn’t want to air my dirty laundry in public.
-Having said all of this, since starting this blog I’ve always made it paramount to be completely honest about my experiences, no matter how uncomfortable or embarrassing they are, and this includes this one.
+Having said all of this, since starting this blog I’ve always made it paramount to be completely honest about my experiences, no matter how uncomfortable or embarrassing they are, and that includes this one.

 You know how it is.
 It used to be really good, otherwise you wouldn’t have got together in the first place, but somewhere along the line, things started to go downhill.
 You become acutely aware that the relationship isn’t good for you, but you stay because it’s comfortable, because you want to stay loyal and because you keep thinking that things will go back to how they used to be, but they don’t.
 Instead, they get worse, but by that time, you’re in too deep.
 Sometimes, you’re completely adamant that you’ve had enough and that it’s time to leave, but then something good happens and you’re reeled back in, but it’s only temporary.
 Sound familiar?

 Staying at my gym simply because it was comfortable went against everything that I thought I’d been doing for the last five years.
 Travelling alone, moving to another country, starting a career in something that I had zero experience in, taking up Muay Thai and becoming a fighter were all parts of that, and it wasn’t accidental.
 These were all things I forced myself to do because I knew that they’d help me grow.
 However, I’ve come to realise that after pushing myself out of my comfort zone for so long, I somehow ended up getting stuck in another one.
 I’d dropped the ball.
 Recognizing that was the first step for me.

 I needed to get out.
 It got to the point where I would wake up in the morning and just not want to go to the gym.
 I forced myself, but was becoming increasingly bored.
-At times, questioned if I even loved Muay Thai anymore, although in the back of my mind, I knew that it was just my training environment making me feel that way.
+At times, I questioned if I even loved Muay Thai anymore, although in the back of my mind, I knew that it was just my training environment making me feel that way.
 I mentioned in a previous post that for my last fight, no trainers even turned up to corner me.
 That was just one of many times that I hadn’t been taken care of properly, and I already knew that I needed to leave before that happened, but it was the straw that broke the camel’s back.
-I almost felt foolish for staying long enough to need such a horrible experience to push me to leave, but even after that, it wasn’t easy for me to cut the cord.
+I almost felt stupid for staying long enough to need such a horrible experience to push me to leave, but even after that, it wasn’t easy for me to cut the cord.

 Another thing about bad relationships is that even after you’ve already made the painful decision to leave, you’re sometimes drawn to go back to them just for one more night.
 This either solidifies things in your mind and makes you realise why you left in the first place, or brings back a swirl of emotions and throws things up in the air again.
 Either way, it’s usually a bad idea because it slows the entire process and stops you from moving on.
 I ended up doing this and going back for one more training session, but was left feeling foolish for doing so and vowed never to do so again after that.
 So, that was it.
 I walked out at the end of that session and never looked back.

 Having that outlet taken away from me put me on edge and I became very frustrated.
 I’m a creature of habit and hate being out of my routine.
 It was difficult, but after a while, I learned to relax in the discomfort of it all, and accepted that a forced break could be a good thing.
-I’d find another way to train and another home, but in the meantime I had to stop stressing, so I embraced the positive side of it.
+I’d find another way to train and another home, but in the meantime, I had to stop stressing, so I embraced the positive side of it.
 For a change, I didn’t have to constantly worry about my weight, so I started eating more of what I enjoyed.
 I began to remember what it was like to enjoy being able to spend more time with friends and not to put Muay Thai as a priority all the time.
-I went out to a hip hop club and danced all night for the first time in years.
+I went out to a club and danced all night for the first time in years.
 It was great, for a while.
-However, it is possible to have too much of a good thing.
+But it is possible to have too much of a good thing.
 As time went on, it started to bring me down.
 Without training or fighting, I felt as if I was without direction or purpose, and I was anxious about not making any progress.
-There was a lot of negative self talk, and I stopped taking care of myself in more ways than one.
+There was a lot of negative self-talk, and I stopped taking care of myself in more ways than one.
 It was hard for me to keep seeing myself as a fighter, and the uncertainty of how I would keep doing it, or if I was even good at it, weighed heavily on me.
-While I was keeping active, not being able to train like I used to meant that I gained a lot of weight, which resulted in even more negative self-talk.
-Body image issues that once ruled my life back when I was battling an eating disorder started to creep back in, and at times I genuinely hated my body.
-After a period of denial, I realised that I was very unhappy and that my mindset had become unhealthy.
-That was the push I needed to get back out there.
+While I was keeping active, not being able to train like I used to meant that body image issues that once ruled my life back when I was battling an eating disorder started to creep back in (although on reflection, it would take a lot more to tackle these issues).
+After a period of denial, I realised that I just wasn’t happy without training.
 After that, I started looking for a new gym.